Altitude 200m a.s.l

 A fine-granite quarry close to Castle Rock in St. Johns in the Vale.
 From a distance the quarry looks dangerously loose but closer inspection reveals some good solid areas of rock.
 Many of the routes when they were first put up were a mixture of trad and occasional home made bolt hangers.
-Many upper tier routes are hard to protect with trad gear and some have now been retro-bolted.
+Many upper tier routes are hard to protect with trad gear and most have now been retro-bolted.

 Not an aesthetic crag but good slab climbing and accessible for a quick hit.

 Park in a layby just South of the quarry entrance, follow the zig-zag track to a T-junction, turn right and then up the grass ridge to the upper tier, or straight on to the lower tier.

 |Last dash F6b, Twilight F5, The Quarryman F6a - theses routes are all now bolted and graded as above in latest lake district book|